-Yes, dogs can eat eggs.
-The egg is a powerhouse of nutrition, both the whites and the yolk, but also the shell itself.
+The egg is a powerhouse of nutrition for dogs, both the whites and the yolk, but also the shell itself.
 Eggs contain all the essential amino acids, and are a very highly digestible source of protein with a high nutritional value.
 They are loaded with vitamins and minerals, too.
 Eggs are a perfect source of protein.

 How to Add Eggs to Your Dog’s Diet

-There are so many ways to feed eggs to your dog.
-You can cook them—hardboiled, scrambled, fried, poached, and so forth—or serve them raw.
-You can make omelets or frittatas for you and your dog to share; just don’t add ingredients that can harm a dog (such as onions, chives and garlic) and go light on the salt and pepper.
+There are so many ways to feed eggs to dogs.
+You can cook them—hardboiled, fried, poached—or serve them raw.
+You can even serve dogs scambled eggs too.
+Omelets or frittatas can be made for you and your dog to share; just don’t add ingredients that can harm a dog (such as onions, chives and garlic) and go light on the salt and pepper.
 Eggs are perfect a binder when added to warm oatmeal or rice.
-You can use them for a meal topper, enhancing a kibble meal with fresh and bioavailable proteins and other nutrients.
+You can use eggs for a meal topper, enhancing a kibble meal with fresh and bioavailable proteins and other nutrients.
 (Make sure you take into account the calories in an egg before supplementing your dog’s food.)
 And, you can grind up the shells for a great and very affordable source of calcium carbonate (see below for directions).

-Ideally, choose eggs from free-range or pastured chickens, or organic Omega-3 enriched eggs, which come from hens who were fed flax.
+Ideally, choose your eggs for dogs from free-range or pastured chickens, or organic Omega-3 enriched eggs, which come from hens who were fed flax.
 These eggs contain the essential omega-3 fatty acid, alpha-linolenic (ALA), plus two other omega-3 fatty acids: eicosapentaenoic acid (EPA) and docosahexaenoic (DHA).